fazleelahhee/custom-plugin/README.md

    }
 ```

-Once composer.json file updated, then need to run composer update command to pull plugins from the git repository.
+Once composer.json file is updated, then you need to run composer update command to pull plugins from the git repository.

 ```
     $composer update